SYPIAC/FTJ/README.md

     - YES - Remove current board resources from project
     - YES - Create file format for mod information
     - PARTIAL - Load mod information
+        - YES - Deck
+        - YES - Dice
-        - Dice and Board information loaded
+        - PARTIAL - Board
+        - NO - Tokens
     - PARTIAL - Spawn objects based on mod information
+        - YES - Deck
-        - Dice are spawned
+        - YES - Dice
+        - NO - Board
+        - NO - Tokens
-    - NO - Load textures from file
+    - YES - Load textures from file
+        - NO - Optimize
     - NO - Enforce identical mods for networking
     - NO - Filter by mod in server list
     - NO - Add interface to choose desired mod (or perhaps just a more involved server setup step)
     - NO - Load additional assets (sounds, models) from file
+    - NO - Refactor the code

 ## Bugs